rkturer/movie-recommender/README.md

 ## Phase Three

-Created a new python file "where_to_watch.py" that uses The Movie Data Base (TMDb) API I used deotenv to manage API-Keys securely
+Created a new python file "where_to_watch.py" that uses The Movie Data Base (TMDb) API I used dotenv to manage API-Keys securely
 Retrieves where a movie could be in real time:
-  -Streamed: Netflix, Disney Plus, Hulu, etc
+  - Streamed: Netflix, Disney Plus, Hulu, etc
-  -Bought
+  - Bought
-  -Rented
+  - Rented